Skip to content

 Fin Reply

 Fin will reply to a user via this event.
-The content of the response will be contained in the Message object and Fin's status will update to awaiting_user_reply.
+The content of the response will be contained in the Message object.
+Intermediate reply events have a status of replying, indicating that more reply parts may follow.
+When Fin has finished replying, a separate fin_status_updated event with status awaiting_user_reply is fired as a done signal.

 event_nameStringThe name of the event.
 Value: fin_replied